 Stages of Diabetic Retinopathy

-- Mild Non-proliferative Retinopathy.
-At this earliest stage, micro-aneurysms occur.
+1. Mild Non-proliferative Retinopathy – At this earliest stage, micro-aneurysms occur.
 They are small areas of balloon-like swelling in the retina’s tiny blood vessels.
 Generally there are no symptoms with this stage of retinopathy.

-2. Moderate/Severe Non-proliferative Retinopathy.
-This is a stage where the micro-aneurysms begin to leak fluid or exudates.
+2. Moderate/Severe Non-proliferative Retinopathy – This is a stage where the micro-aneurysms begin to leak fluid or exudates.
 This can impair a patient’s vision.

-- Proliferative Retinopathy.
-As the disease progresses, some blood vessels that nourish the retina are blocked.
+4. Proliferative Retinopathy – As the disease progresses, some blood vessels that nourish the retina are blocked.
 At this stage, the signals sent by the retina for nourishment trigger the growth of new blood vessels.
-This condition is called proliferative retinopathy.
+This condition is called Proliferative Retinopathy.
 These new blood vessels are abnormal and fragile.
 They grow along the retina and along the surface of the clear, vitreous gel that fills the inside of the eye.
 By themselves, these blood vessels do not cause symptoms or vision loss.
 However, they have thin, fragile walls.
 If they leak blood, severe vision loss and even blindness can result.

 How is Diabetic Retinopathy Treated?

 During the early stages of Diabetic Retinopathy, no treatment is needed, unless you have macular edema.
 To help prevent progression of diabetic retinopathy, people with diabetes should control their levels of blood sugar, blood pressure, and blood cholesterol.
 The treatment for macular edema is with focal laser treatment and/or anti-VEGF injections.